-Tanzania has a lot of destinations that you can get to enjoy on your safari and these include the different parks that is Serengeti National park where you get to witness the wildebeest migration, Tarangire National park, Ngorongoro national Park all located in the Northern part of the country, the different mountains including the famous Kilimanjaro, the Katavi, selous and Ruaha game reserves which are located in the south Central part of Tanzania, and the lake Tanganyika where you will be able to see the different types of butterflies all in one place.
+Tanzania has a lot of destinations that you can get to enjoy on your safari and these include the different parks that is Serengeti National park where you get to witness the wildebeest migration, Tarangire National park, Ngorongoro national Park all located in the Northern part of the country, the different mountains including the famous Kilimanjaro, the Katavi, Nyerere National Park and Ruaha game reserves which are located in the south Central part of Tanzania, and the lake Tanganyika where you will be able to see the different types of butterflies all in one place.

 Safari to Rwanda

 Rwanda is one of the land locked countries in East Africa and is a small in nature.
 A safari to Rwanda will lead to the capital city of Rwanda Kigali which has different attraction sites like The volcanoes National park where you will enjoy mountain gorilla trekking, birding and animal viewing.